 - In the BIOS UUID section, specify whether to preserve or generate a new BIOS UUID.

-To change networks to which the restored VMs must be connected:
+To change networks to which the recovered VMs will be connected:

-- In the list, select one or more workloads and click the Network button.
+- In the list, select one or multiple workloads and click the Network button.

 If a workload is connected to multiple networks, you can select a network to map and click Network.

 - The Select Network window displays all networks to which the target host or cluster is connected.
-In the list, select a network to which the restored VM must be connected after restore.
+In the list, select a network to which the recovered VM will be connected after recover.

-If you do not want to connect a restored VM to any virtual network, select the original workload and click Disconnected.
+If you do not want to connect a recovered VM to any virtual network, select the original workload and click Disconnected.